lukaszkups/lukaszkups-old/content/blog/0031_mvmt_watch_review.md

 ---
 kind: article
-created_at: 11 November 2015
+created_at: 13 November 2015
 title: MVMT watch review
 tags: ['blog']
 ---

 #MVMT watch review

-##In contrast to previous review, this one takes place after almost 2 years from the purchase of the product.
+##In contrast to previous reviews, this one takes place after almost 2 years from the purchase of the product.

 To be honest, I've totally forgot to mention this item in my [previous blog post](http://lukaszkups.net/blog/0030_best_investments_in_2015/), but in the end, I've an opportunity to write a bit more about this product.